microsoft/promptflow/examples/flows/standard/flow-with-enabled-by-value/README.md

 # Flow with enabled_by_value
 This sample demos how to use "enabled_by_value" tool in flows.
+The "enabled_by_value" is designed to support cascading settings between inputs for tool.
+Cascading settings between inputs are frequently used in situations where the selection in one input field determines what subsequent inputs should be shown.
+This approach help in creating a more efficient, user-friendly, and error-free input process.

 ## Tools used in this flow
 - Python Tool

 ## What you will learn

-In this flow, you will learn
-- how to add "enabled_by_value" tool to the flow
+In this flow, you will learn how to add "enabled_by_value" tool to the flow.

 ## Prerequisites